-Adding to the dust problem is Olympus Mons, a massive volcano about three times the height of Mount Everest, and thought to still be active.
+Adding to the dust problem is Olympus Mons, a massive volcano about three times the height of Mount Everest, and thought to be active.
 Being a shield volcano with gently sloping sides, an observer on the ground wouldn’t be able to see its entire profile, even from a distance.
 The curvature of the planet and the vastness of the volcano would obscure such a view.
 In other words, Olympus Mons is so ridiculously big it curves visibly around the planet.
-What.
-The.
-Hell.

 What’s more, the Martian atmosphere is 100 times thinner than ours and is comprised of 95% carbon dioxide (vs our 0.04%).
-The rest of Martian air is made up of argon, nitrogen and 0.02% oxygen (vs our 21%).
-Naturally, without specialised breathing equipment and supplies, humans on Mars would quickly suffocate.
+The rest of Martian air is made up of argon, nitrogen and 0.02% oxygen (vs our 21%).Without specialised breathing equipment and oxygen supplies, humans on Mars would quickly suffocate.

 The thin atmosphere means Mars can’t retain heat or moisture, and levels of UV radiation are high.
 Any water is likely to be salty thus enabling it to avoid freezing or vaporising.
 Temperatures are cold at an average of -60℃.
 Only in summer at the equator can it reach comfortable temperatures of 20℃, but this drops rapidly to -73℃ by nightfall.